Niwar (cotton tape): Miscellaneous

 Niwar products were used as a part of vocational training for skill development and entrepreneurship development.
 The prisoners in Udaipur jail were trained to produce a wide range of products, including bags, belts, mats (asans), and magazine holders.

 Niwar was utilized in the care of cattle, serving as a component in the application of bandages and cotton padding, with the aim of mitigating further harm to bones and soft tissues.

 Niwar has its applications in military use.
 The Central Reserve Police Force has deemed niwar, with specific specifications of 65mm width, grey undyed shade, and conforming to the IS: 1995-1982 standard, as suitable for use.
 The Indian army frequently includes niwar in their tenders as a necessary item, along with other sports equipment and materials such as jute rope, footballs, volleyballs, table tennis balls, nets, cricket equipment, and reflector tape.

 Present

-Indian Government institutions provide educational programs in the arts of weaving, including hand weaving of Niwar tape, durries, and carpets, as well as weaving of silk and woolen fabrics.
+Indian government institutions provide educational programs in the arts of weaving, including hand weaving of niwar tape, durries, and carpets, as well as weaving of silk and woolen fabrics.
 Additionally, they offer courses in the techniques of bleaching, dyeing, and calico printing.

 In the 21st century niwar is produced by machines and is made from both cotton and synthetic materials such as polyester and nylon.
-Due to its durability and versatility, this material finds extensive application in the manufacturing of various types of furniture such as beds with frames made of either wood or metal, as well as folding beds.
-Furthermore, it is also utilized in the binding of the edges of floor coverings such as durries, and in the fabrication of sporting goods like nets.
-Additionally, it is commonly used in the creation of hanging materials and displays in exhibitions.
+Due to its durability and versatility, this material finds extensive application in the manufacturing of furniture such as beds with frames made of either wood or metal, as well as folding beds.
+It is also utilized in the binding of the edges of floor coverings such as durries, and in the fabrication of sporting goods like nets.
+It is commonly used in the creation of hanging materials and displays in exhibitions.